 TENURE AND SERVICE CONDITIONS

-The Chief Information Commissioner and an Information Commissioner hold office for a term of 5 years or until they attain the age of 65 years, whichever is earlier.
+The Chief Information Commissioner and an Information Commissioner hold office for such term as prescribed by the Central Governments or until they attain the age of 65 years, whichever is earlier.
 They are not eligible for reappointment.
 The President can remove the Chief Information Commissioner.

 POWERS AND FUNCTIONS

 The powers and functions of the Central Information Commission are:

 (i) It is the duty of the Commission to receive and inquire into a complaint from any person: